National Canadian Film Day: Canuck Film Stars Discuss Homegrown Cinema

 In addition, NCFD is celebrating the life and big screen legacy of Canadian acting legend Christopher Plummer, who died in February at age 91, with discussions featuring Canadian director Atom Egoyan and screenings of Plummer films like The Silent Partner (1978), Remember (2015) and a filmed interview between Plummer and Egoyan called Christopher Plummer: A Memoir (click here for all the details).

-And in celebration of National Canadian Film Day, we mined our Zoomer archives to uncover our own discussions with Canadian performers, writers and filmmakers about the intersection of their craft and their country.
+And so, in celebration of National Canadian Film Day, we mined our Zoomer archives to uncover our own discussions with Canadian performers, writers and filmmakers about the intersection of their craft and their country — beginning with Plummer himself.

 TANTOO CARDINAL on how her Indigenous community influenced her film career

 It seems improbable, after a celebrated career that includes roles in films like Dances With Wolves and Legends of the Fall, that Tantoo Cardinal, 70, has never had a starring role in a feature film.
 That all changed, however, at TIFF 2018 with Falls Around Her, a film about an Anishinaabe musician (Cardinal) who returns to her northern Ontario community in a futile attempt to return to the land and leave fame behind.
 The Métis star spoke with Zoomer about how her upbringing in rural Manitoba influenced the actress and artist she’d become.

 MIKE CRISOLAGO: How did your formative years at home with family, like your grandmother, inform your artistic career?